KovaaK/SensitivityMatcher/README.md

 # Sensitivity Matcher

-This is a script that lets you transfer your mouse sensitivity between any 3D games without requiring a calculator.
+This is a script that lets you transfer your mouse sensitivity between any 3D games without requiring any calculation.

 Run the script, then: